CalAlaera/playnite-light-theme/README.md

 ## Notes

-To use this theme effectively you'll need to change a setting in Playnite:
+To use this theme effectively you'll need to change a setting in Playnite (as per screenshot above):
 - Settings > Appearance > turn OFF "Use game background image as window background".